Ran485/STAVER/docs/tutorials.md

 ## Stage 4: Protein quantitative inference

 In the realm of proteomics, accurate protein quantification and peptide-to-protein inference stand as cardinal processes, paving the way for the in-depth exploration of cellular systems and biological processes.
 The `PeptideToProteinInference` module is designed to infer proteins from high-confidence peptides.
-Which employs the MaxLFQ algorithm, renowned for its precision and robustness ([Cox et al., 2014; Mol Cell Proteomics; PMID: 24942700](https://doi:10.1074/mcp.M113.031591)), to estimate relative protein abundances from ion quantification in DIA-MS-based proteomics.
+Which employs the MaxLFQ algorithm, renowned for its precision and robustness ([Cox et al., 2014; *Mol Cell Proteomics*](https://www.mcponline.org/article/S1535-9476(20)33310-7/fulltext)), to estimate relative protein abundances from ion quantification in DIA-MS-based proteomics.
 Notably, we present an open-source implementation of the widely-used maximal peptide ratio extraction algorithm of the MaxLFQ algorithm in Python, previously only compatible with data-dependent acquisition mode in the closed-source MaxQuant software package.

 The custom-defined `MaxLFQ` function for protein quantification in the DIA data processing pipeline was integrated into the `PeptideToProteinInference` module.
 The following elucidates the process of implementing the Protein Quantification (Peptide-to-Protein Inference) Module.